-In a candid video interview with Poonam, Eduardo shares his amazing experiences at Kellogg, but also offers valuable advice for the prospective applicants, regarding application process, goals, campus life, and recruitment.
+In a candid video interview with Poonam, Eduardo Silva, now a second year student at Kellogg, shares his amazing experiences at Kellogg that shaped his life and career.
+He also offers valuable advice for the prospective applicants, regarding application process, goals, campus life, and recruitment.

 Poonam: Hello, Eduardo, Welcome back.